 The main contributions of this paper are summarized as follows:

-1) As far as we know, we are the first to apply self-supervised contrastive learning to remote sensing semantic segmentation tasks, and verify it on multiple datasets that it can directly learn features from unlabeled images to guide the downstream semantic segmentation tasks with limited annotations;
+1) We apply self-supervised contrastive learning to remote sensing image semantic segmentation tasks and verify it on multiple datasets.
+The model can directly learn features from unlabeled images to guide the downstream semantic segmentation tasks with limited annotations;

-2) We propose a new self-supervised contrastive learning framework - Global style and Local matching Contrastive learning Network (GLCNet)- which focus on the problem of the balance between global and local feature learning in remote sensing semantic segmentation tasks;
+2) We propose a new self-supervised contrastive learning framework, namely the global style and local matching contrastive learning network (GLCNet), which focuses on balancing the global and local feature learning in remote sensing image semantic segmentation tasks;

 3) We evaluate our proposed method on two public datasets and two realistic datasets.
-Experiment results show that with only 1\% of the original annotated data, our method improves Kappa by 6\% on the Potsdam Dataset and 3\% on Deep Globe Land Cover Dataset compared to the existing benchmark.
-It also outperforms supervised learning in the situation where the upstream dataset and the downstream dataset are not highly similar.
+Experimental results show that our method outperforms other self-supervised methods.
+It also outperforms the supervised learning method in the situation where the upstream and downstream datasets are not highly similar.

 The remainder of this paper is organized as follows.
-In Section II, we introduce the semantic segmentation approach based on the self-supervised contrastive learning and our further improved self-supervised approach for the semantic segmentation task – GLCNet.
+In Section II, we introduce the semantic segmentation approach based on self-supervised contrastive learning and our further improved self-supervised approach for the semantic segmentation task – GLCNet.
 The experiments and results are provided in Section III.
-Section IV states further discussion, and the conclusion is provided in Section V.
+Section IV states further discussion, and Section V presents the conclusion.